satnogs/gr-satnogs/examples/README.md

 ## Flowgraphs
 * `test_matched_filter.grc`: Demonstrates the performance of the implemented matched filter for CW decoding.

+ * `morse_decoding_flowgraph.grc`: This flowgraph decodes a CW signal and prints the corresponding message at the `stdout`.
+To demonstrate the capabilities of the decoder, signal and noise power GUI sliders are provided for easy testing and experimenting.